StarCycle/DWire/README.md

 The library can directly be used in Energia.
 Simply clone the repository or download the zip file, placing the root directory of the repository in your Energia user folder's 'libraries' folder.
 E.g. in Windows, this is typically found in **C:\Documents\Energia\libraries**.
 This library uses `driverlib`, which should come with the standard Energia installation.
 Nevertheless, make sure this library is accessible to the compiler.

 DWire should be able to compile with all generic toolchains for the MSP432.
-For the moment, make sure the `EUSCIBx_IRQHandler` interrupt handler is registered in the main interrupt vector.
-For example, when using Code Composer Studio, this may be done in the auto-generated `startup_msp432p401r_ccs.c` file in the main project folder.
-Make sure the main `driverlib` folder is included in the compiler's include path and that the library is linked to correctly.